 Candidates in their last year of college work must have an audit of their course credits and planned courses examined upon pre-registration for their final semester in residence.
 This is called a "graduation petition."
-The major advisor and the SOURCE Center assist the candidate in completing this petition.
+The major advisor assists the candidate in completing this petition.
 No candidate may participate in Commencement exercises if he or she has not completed a graduation petition.